 The Vision Begins…

 In the early days of World War II, a young couple, Ken and Bessie Adams, heard Jesus’ call to” feed my sheep.”
 Together they had worked with the Friends Evangelistic Band in England, holding tent meetings and visiting homes.
 On many of these visits, they found that they had been preceded by others who left literature, especially the Jehovah’s Witnesses.
 Ken declared, “I cannot stand by and watch the spread of so much dangerous propaganda and not do something about spreading the truths of the Gospel.”
-So he and Bessie visited homes armed with good Christian literature.
+So he and Bessie visited homes armed with good Christian literature and Bibles.

 CLC Ministries offered a literature ministry to all branches of the church.
 “We will not let doctrinal differences hinder us from serving all denominations with their literature needs,” affirmed Ken.
 “But our position is to be uncompromisingly evangelical so that purchasers feel quite sure that all they see and buy will build up readers or point the unconverted to the Savior.
 Each book center should be first and foremost a spiritual powerhouse–workers out to win souls and help fellow Christians, this being more important than the sale of books.
 Branches of Christ’s church in the town should be made to feel that the shop belongs to all and is their service.”